American Car Brands

 Sports Car Brands

 Sports cars manufactured in the USA are considered among the best in the world.
 Ford Mustang and Chevrolet Corvette models are especially popular: they have proven themselves in the market from the best side.
-The great demand for sports cars is due to their technical perfection, rich equipment, and speed of development.
+The great demand for sports cars is due to their technical perfection, rich equipment, and development speed.

 Ford Mustang